cosmos/cosmos-sdk/CONTRIBUTING.md

 concept--release-approval-process

-Thank you for considering making contributions to Cosmos-SDK and related repositories!
+Thank you for considering making contributions to Cosmos SDK and related repositories!

 Contributing to this repo can mean many things such as participating in